thinkshout/feeding-texas/_posts/DUMMY-PRESS-RELEASE-2014-8-20-Summer-Meals-Report.markdown

 ---
 layout: press
-title: Report: Schools feeding more hungry children during summer months pull-quote (used as summary): "We still only reach a small portion of those who need food during the summer months.
-We know that sites can and want to do more.” attribution (who is the pull quote from): Celia Cole tweet (custom twitter message for visitors to share): Report: Schools feeding more hungry children during summer months
+title: Report - Schools feeding more hungry children during summer months
+pull-quote: "We still only reach a small portion of those who need food during the summer months.
+We know that sites can and want to do more.”
+attribution: Celia Cole
+tweet: Report: Schools feeding more hungry children during summer months
 date: 2013-08-20
-categories (two spaces then a “-” should prefix the tag name):
+categories:
   - Summer Meals
   - Child Hunger
   - Schools